-Morbidelli, which is a woodworking machinery outfit, built a trio of 50cc GP bikes in 1969 for the Italian championship.
+Morbidelli, which was a producer of woodworking machinery, built a trio of 50cc GP bikes in 1969 for the Italian championship.
 In 1971 they built their first (and unique) 125cc GP machine, a twin patterned after the 1966 Suzuki GP.
 In 1972 and 1973 that machine won a few GPs, but the death of the rider Parlotti put the brakes on this.
 In 1974, Dutchman Joerg Moller was hired to design and build real winners, and he did.
 In the hands of Paolo Pileri and Pier-Paolo Bianchi, these 125cc twins won 3 world championship in succession, while a larger 250cc won the 1977 title in the hands of Mario Lega.
 In 1977, Jorg Moller was fired and joined MBA-Benelli Armi, now at political war with Morbidelli.

 Morbidelli then built a 4-cylinder 500cc that raced until 1982, when Morbidelli quit racing due to economic pressure.